 Overview

-During 2001, Fluhrer, Mantin, Shamir published a paper with the name: “Weaknesses in the Key Scheduling Algorithm of RC4” that uncovered a weakness in stream ciphers which can be used to crack wireless access points using WEP security protocol.
+In 2001, Fluhrer, Mantin, and Shamir published a paper with the name: “Weaknesses in the Key Scheduling Algorithm of RC4” that uncovered a weakness in stream ciphers which can be used to crack wireless access points using WEP security protocol.
 [35][26][39]

 FMS is a statistical attack that targets the vulnerability present in RC4 stream cipher.
-This attack allows the allows the recovery of the key of the RC4 encrypted stream.
+This attack allows the recovery of the key of the RC4 encrypted stream.
 [35][39]

 The attack depends on the use of the initialization vectors in RC4, which are a type of input required to provide an initial state.
 The attacker then can derive bytes of the key based on a mathematical equation derived from the keystream.
-The attacker will store a large amount of messages in order to retrieve the key see Figure 10 [38][39][44].
+The attacker will store a large number of messages in order to retrieve the key see Figure 10 [38][39][44].

 2004: Korek is an internet user that developed several attacks over WEP protocols.
-A group of Korek’s attacks relied on the principals of the FMS attack.[39]
+A group of Korek’s attacks relied on the principles of the FMS attack.[39]